 Recently, a sophisticated Magecart attack was discovered that cleverly hides its malicious payload within the EXIF data of a dynamically loaded third-party favicon.
 This technique allows the attack to bypass traditional security measures, as the malicious code never interacts with the merchant's repository.
 Instead, it executes entirely in the shopper's browser during checkout.
 This incident raises important questions about the effectiveness of static analysis tools like Claude Code Security in detecting such threats.

+Additionally, ongoing Magecart campaigns have been identified that utilize customized payloads tailored to specific victims.
+These attacks employ advanced evasion logic designed to remain undetected by site owners.
 The attack is characterized by a three-stage loader chain that begins with a seemingly benign script loaded from a legitimate source.
 This script retrieves the favicon, extracts the malicious payload from its metadata, and executes it directly in the browser.
 The payload then silently exfiltrates sensitive payment information to an attacker-controlled server.
 This method demonstrates a critical gap in security measures, as the malicious code operates outside the scope of typical repository scanning.

 Who's Affected

 Organizations that rely on third-party assets for their web applications are particularly vulnerable to this type of attack.
 Since Magecart attacks exploit the supply chain, the affected parties often include e-commerce sites that utilize external scripts, such as CDN-hosted resources, payment widgets, and analytics tools.
 These businesses may not even be aware that their systems are compromised, as the malicious code does not reside in their codebase.
+The implications of such attacks are significant.
+Customers' payment information can be stolen without any visible changes to the merchant's site.
+This not only leads to financial losses but also damages the trust between the customer and the merchant.
+Understanding the risks associated with third-party dependencies is essential for businesses operating in the digital space.

 What Data Was Exposed

 The primary data at risk in this scenario is sensitive payment information.
 When the Magecart skimmer executes in the browser, it captures data such as credit card numbers, expiration dates, and CVV codes before they are submitted.
 This data is then sent to an external server controlled by the attackers.
+Recent findings indicate that these attackers have been injecting fake payment forms that are styled to match legitimate forms, making detection even more difficult.

 Because the attack leverages the EXIF metadata of images, it remains undetected by conventional static analysis tools.
 This highlights the importance of runtime monitoring solutions that can observe and analyze the behavior of scripts executing in users' browsers, providing visibility into activities that static tools cannot catch.